SHOAIBKHAN21/SHOAIB.github.io/README.md

 # SHOAIB217
-hey guys welcome to my website we give you free premmium apps
+hey guys welcome to my website. we give you free premmium apps

-like this videi! :)
+like this video! :)